spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite network](#ignite-network)	 - Launch a blockchain in production
+* [spellshape network](#spellshape-network)	 - Launch a blockchain in production
-* [ignite network validator set](#ignite-network-validator-set)	 - Set an information in a validator profile
+* [spellshape network validator set](#spellshape-network-validator-set)	 - Set an information in a validator profile
-* [ignite network validator show](#ignite-network-validator-show)	 - Show a validator profile
+* [spellshape network validator show](#spellshape-network-validator-show)	 - Show a validator profile

-## ignite network validator set
+## spellshape network validator set

 Set an information in a validator profile

 **Synopsis**

-Validators on Ignite can set a profile containing a description for the validator.
+Validators on Spellshape can set a profile containing a description for the validator.
 The validator set command allows to set information for the validator.
 The following information can be set:
 - details: general information about the validator.